 The one made with the sucanat in the middle jar, actually started out darker than either of the other two while the honey-sweetened version became darker as it cooked.

-- Strain final product for a smoother consistency if needed - I only strained the honey sweetened one.
+- Strain the final product for a smoother consistency if needed - I only had to strain the honey-sweetened one.

 We do not normally use so much at one time, so as soon as each batch was finished cooking, I poured it into sterile pint jars and capped them.